aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 console.log(allTodos);
 ```

-## Connecting to GraphQL Backend
+## Connecting to the GraphQL Backend

 Currently, your GraphQL API and related backend resources (an Amazon DynamoDB table that stores the data) have been deployed to the cloud.
 Now, you can add CRUD functionality to your app by integrating the GraphQL backend.

 Remember that the todo list would be displayed in *listTab* page.
 So, you need to bind the data from your backend to the *listTab* page component.

-To accomplish this, you need to update *src/app/listTab/listTab.page.ts* to match the following code:
+Replace the content of **src/app/listTab/listTab.page.ts** with the following code:

 ```javascript
 import { Component, OnInit, Input } from '@angular/core';